Para español, seleccione de la lista

 A New Age, painting by Christopher Still

 World War II helped to renew Florida's economy.
 Because of its landscape and mild climate, the state became a major training site for men and women in the military.
 Airports and roads were constructed.
 This prepared the state for a large increase in population after the war.
-Newcomers from other states and countries helped to create a diverse population.
+Newcomers from other states and countries helped to create a dynamic population.
 Beginning in the 1950s, changes in laws and public education sought to protect peoples' rights and prevent discrimination.

 Fishing